Schleifring Medical Systems Adopts Amper to Leverage the Power of Data

 Then, he tackled their second challenge: finding the best OEE system for SMS.

 Morley and his team evaluated no fewer than 17 systems before choosing Amper.
-Many of them, they found, offered high barriers to entry.
+Many of them, they found, had high barriers to entry.

 In addition, he was concerned that offshore vendors wouldn’t be able to provide on-demand tech support.

-Ultimately, the team chose Amper, the simplest, most affordable machine monitoring system on the market.
+Ultimately, the team chose Amper, a simple yet powerful machine monitoring system on the market.

-SMS also liked that Amper would assign them a dedicated account manager to help ensure they get the most from their system.
+SMS also liked that Amper would assign them a dedicated account manager to help ensure they get the most from their system after implementation.

 As a result, a large monitor was installed in the conference room, where the team holds its morning huddles.
 The app was installed on every operator’s tablet as well as Morley’s smartphone.

-For operators, access to their daily performance data is driving them to do better.
+For operators, access to their daily performance data has been driving them to do better.

 “Many of these guys are gamers—they’re competitive,” says Morley.
 “They’d review their numbers during the day and think about how they could beat them tomorrow.”